Debjyoti2004/auth-system/README.md

-# Modern Authentication System 🔐
+# Multi-Factor Authentication (MFA) on AWS Infrastructure🔐

 A comprehensive authentication system featuring a secure and user-friendly interface built with React, Node.js, MongoDB, and Tailwind CSS.